Condorbox/SpotifyToYoutube/README.md

 3. Creates or retrieves a corresponding YouTube playlist.
 4. Searches for each song from the Spotify playlist on YouTube.
 5. Adds the found videos to the YouTube playlist.
-6. Optionally downloads the songs as audio files
+6. Optionally downloads the songs as audio files.
+7. Change the video format to mp3 and add metadata.

 ## Features
 + **Spotify to YouTube Playlist Conversion**: Converts a Spotify playlist into a YouTube playlist.
-+ **YouTube Playlist Management**: Creates a new YouTube playlist if it doesn't exist.
++ **YouTube Playlist Management**: Creates a new YouTube playlist if it doesn't exist or update if it exist.
 + **Duplicate Video Prevention**: Ensures that a song is not added to the YouTube playlist more than once.
-+ **Song Downloading Option**: Allows downloading the found YouTube songs in the best available audio format using yt-dlp.
++ **Song Downloading with Metadata**: Downloads songs in mp3 format and automatically embeds artist, album, and title metadata using yt-dlp and FFmpeg.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Condorbox/SpotifyToYoutube/blob/main/LICENSE) file for more details.